bitovi/academy/src/technology-consulting/5-communication.md

 ### Overview

+The [professional communication](#professional-communication) section highlights maintaining consistency, proactivity, and inclusivity in your interactions.

+- Use inclusive language and remain open-minded.
+- Provide updates before being asked, showing progress.
+- Ask clarifying questions to encourage collaboration and reduce ambiguity.

+The [learn-technology-consulting/communication-styles] page starts with [learn-technology-consulting/communication-styles#understanding-ourselves understanding yourself].
+This section explores how your communication tendencies might be perceived by others.

+- Identify behaviors that could seem unprofessional.
+- Notice when being task-focused affects your communication.
+- Recognize how your style might be misinterpreted.

+The section on [learn-technology-consulting/communication-styles#understanding-others understanding others’ communication styles] explains how different approaches may appear unprofessional but aren’t intentional.

+- Anticipate others’ communication needs and adapt accordingly.
+- Tailor your tone, frequency, and message style for better collaboration.
+- Be aware of style differences to avoid misunderstandings.

+The section on [learn-technology-consulting/communication-styles#adapting-to-others adapting to others] focuses on tailoring your communication to better suit the needs of others.

+- Adjust your communication style to be more effective for different personalities.
+- Meet the preferred frequency or type of communication others need.
+- Adapt your approach to create clarity and professionalism for your audience.

 This page starts off by discussing [non-verbal communication](#nonverbal-communication), which includes body language, tone, and other cues that can communicate as much — or more — than words.
 It highlights the importance of aligning non-verbal cues with your intended message while being aware of cultural nuances.

 - Avoid negativity, sarcasm, or passive-aggressive remarks.